mstykt/spring-ai-chat-client-api/README.md

 ### Business:

-This application was written with reference to the [spring chat client documentation](https://docs.spring.io/spring-ai/reference/1.0/api/chatclient.html).
+This application was written with reference to the [spring ai chat client api documentation](https://docs.spring.io/spring-ai/reference/1.0/api/chatclient.html).

 You can demonstrate chat client api's different features with this application.